Transfer Photos from iPhone to Computer

 Optionally: Click the checkbox with “Delete after import” if you want to delete the photos after they have been copied over to the computer.

-The benefit of using either Preview or Image Capture is that these apps are on virtually every version of OS X since from the very beginning of the OS, so you won’t find a Mac version without them. iPhoto on the other hand is generally limited to the consumer model Macs, thus making it not always available on pro models, but it does work as well, and iPhoto will also serve as a photo manager of sorts.
+The benefit of using either Preview or Image Capture is that these apps are on virtually every version of Mac OS X since from the very beginning of the OS, so you won’t find a Mac version without them. iPhoto on the other hand is generally limited to the consumer model Macs, thus making it not always available on pro models, but it does work as well, and iPhoto will also serve as a photo manager of sorts.

 On a Windows PC the easiest way to get pictures from your iPhone is to just use Windows Explorer, but there are two ways to go about this.
 In either case, unlock the iPhone before beginning, or else the photos may not be visible.

-Using Windows Plug & Play
+Using Windows Plug & Play to Transfer Pictures from iPhone to Computer

 - Plugin your iPhone to the computer without iTunes running